-The bill amends existing regulations for buildings used for residential purposes in Washington State, specifically targeting code cities and municipalities.
+This bill amends existing regulations for buildings used for residential purposes in Washington State, specifically targeting code cities and municipalities.
 It mandates that these cities adopt or amend their development and zoning regulations to comply with new requirements by June 30, 2026.
 The bill prohibits cities from imposing certain restrictions on housing unit density, parking requirements, and permitting processes for existing buildings designated for residential use.
-Notably, it allows for the addition of housing units within existing building envelopes, provided that health and safety standards are met, and it limits the ability of cities to impose design standards or deny permits based on nonconformity unless significant detriment to the surrounding area can be demonstrated.
+Notably, it allows for the addition of housing units at a density of up to 50% more than what is currently permitted, provided that health and safety standards are met.

 Statutes affected: Original Bill: 35A.21.440, 35.21.990